The Junior Section meeting are held on the second Friday of each month at the ASV Lodge.

 Emphasis will be given to practical observations using the naked eye, binoculars and telescopes.
 Observation of the Sun will be done in conjunction with the Solar Section.
 It is most important to emphasise the potential hazards and how instruments are fitted with special solar filters to make viewing safe.

-IMPORTANT: NEVER look at the Sun with your naked eyes or through binoculars or telescope!
+IMPORTANT: NEVER EVER look at the Sun with your naked eyes or through binoculars or telescope!

 If you have any queries please contact me on firstname.lastname@example.org